verdaccio/verdaccio/website/translated_docs/zh-TW/config.md

 ### Uplinks

 Uplinks add the ability to fetch packages from remote registries when those packages are not available locally.
 For more information about this section read the [uplinks page](uplinks.md).
+For more information about this section read the [uplinks page](uplinks.md).

 ```yaml
 uplinks: